Atom-Discord/atom-py/README.md

     > units-to-mass
     > units-to-moles

-(Params can be seen with the "-help" command)
+(Params and description can be seen with the "-help" command)
 ```

 ## Contributing